amber-smalltalk/amber-documentation/js-glossary.md

 ### What is `grunt`?

 Grunt is build system for the JavaScript ecosystem.
 In the root directory of the project, grunt looks for a file `Gruntfile.js`.
-This defines tasks to be done and binds them together, similarly to as a `Makefile` does for the `make` build system in UNIX.
-Grunt is installed via through the npm package manager and must be installed in three parts:
+This defines tasks to be done and binds them together, similarly to what `Makefile` does for the `make` build system in UNIX.
+Grunt is installed through the npm package manager and must be installed in three parts:
 - `grunt` - the runtime, installed as development dependency of the project,
 - `grunt-xxx-yyy` - modules with reusable tasks, also as development dependency of the project, and
 - `grunt-cli`, the CLI command that drives the runtime using `Gruntfile.js`, which should be installed globally.